All Episodes

 Nobody cares who runs Congress.

-There really therefore isn't any need for any major change.
+There really, therefore, isn't any need for any major change.

-Uh and Bush is responsible for the VA scandal.
+And Bush is responsible for the VA scandal.

-That's a quick time out.
+Take quick time out.

-We'll come back, we'll resume before you know it.
+We'll resume before you know it.

 Don't go away.

-Heading back to the phone, Zell Rush Bowl.
+Heading back to the Fonzel Rush Bowl, we're at 800-282-2882.

 Hi, great to have you with us.

-Jones, I've been listening to you since the Ross Perot days.
+Hey, Rush Jones, I've been listening to you since the Ross Perot days.

 It's been a great 20 years.

-I would say that ever all these pundits are trying to frame up the administration as being incompetent, and then they might go so far as to say they don't care.
+To get into it, you know, with this VA fiasco, I would say that all these pundits are trying to frame up the administration as being incompetent.

-But I just think it's a conscious decision to ignore this problem, and it's it's because the this problem concerns a voting group that uh is votes statistically is Republicans or conservatives.
+And it's because this problem concerns a voting group that votes statistically as Republicans or conservatives.

-Well, I think it's backed up by the point that uh Obama even said in a speech to uh a Latino group group that uh that he was talking to about uh one of their issues, uh a left-wing issue that uh either uh that uh, you know, we're gonna reward our friends or punish our enemies.
+And I think that's backed up by the point that Rush, well, I think it's backed up by the point that Obama even said in a speech to a Latino group that he was talking to about one of their issues, a left-wing issue that either that, you know, we're going to reward our friends or punish our enemies.

-Based on their well, of course.
+Based on their, well, of course.

-Uh I I'm I'm not sure what your point is.
+I'm not sure what your point is.

-Yeah, but but but the uh so okay, so you think that Obama is purposely ignoring the vets and their health care because they didn't vote for him in the first place, and so he's not going to spend a lot of time or effort on them.
+Yeah, but the Obama is purposely ignoring the vets in their health care because they didn't vote for him in the first place.

-Yeah, but as I said, look, one of the reasons see one of the reasons he had to ignore this, there's this thing called practicality.
+Yeah, but as I said, look, one of the reasons, see, one of the reasons he had to ignore this, there's this thing called practicality.

 He's out there trying to sell Obamacare.

-He's trying he's working hard on this.
+He's working hard on this.

 They're having to rewrite the rules.

-They're they're lying to people like Bart Stupak and any number of things about abortion and whatever they can do to get every Democrat to vote for this thing because not one Republican will.
+They're lying to people like Bart Stupak and any number of things about abortion and whatever they can do to get every Democrat to vote for this thing because not one Republican will.

 I mean, it was nip and tuck here.